ruslan-fidesio/ionic-tabs-like-navigation/README.md

 # ionic-tabs-like-navigation

-Ionic footer navigation alternative to ionTabs with a single ion-nav-view and a fully navigable application
+Ionic footer navigation alternative to ionTabs with a single ion-nav-view and a fully navigable application.

 ## Install

 ```
 bower install ionic-tabs-like-navigation --save
 ```

+Add `ionicTabsLikeNavigation` to your application modules.

+Include `ionic-tabs-like-navigation.js` and `ionic-tabs-like-navigation.scss`.

 ## Attributes